The team at Alembics show you how to make a delicious rose sherbet for special occasions.

 The rose is a symbol of love and joy.
-Aside from its beautiful scent and stunning colour palette, it is the rose’s joyous and celebratory symbolism that makes it perfect for Christmas!
+Aside from its beautiful scent and stunning colour palette, it is the rose’s joyous and celebratory symbolism that makes it perfect for special occasions!

 A sherbet is different from a syrup or cordial.
 Unlike a traditional sweet syrup, no heat is used in the preparation of a sherbet.
 A sherbet has a gorgeous complexity and depth of flavour as well as a botanical brightness which means less sugar and more goodness.

 This recipe creates a bright pink and fragrant liquid that can be added to gin and vodka beverages.
 Poured over iced soda water for a gorgeous non-alcoholic drink or drizzled on top of ice cream and many other sweet treats.
 It’s 100 percent natural and can be a fantastic gift, bonus, it’s super simple to make.